devika-16r/devika-16r/README.md

 ### About Me

-I’m a **software developer** who gets easily hurt when I can’t solve a question and gets super happy when my code actually works.
+I’m a **software developer** and **AI/ML Enthusiast** who gets easily hurt when I can’t solve a question and gets super happy when my code actually works.

-I’m also someone with **massive ideas** for innovative projects and, at the same time, I get scared by the thought “what if it doesn’t work?”.
-That same idiot in me pops up every time I’m into DSA.
-But yes, I’m scared, but I also have the courage to **pick it back up** (even if it’s just that tiny 1% hope).

 But more than all that I’m endlessly fascinated by **data**.
 I’ve always wanted to work with it because it’s as interesting as me, right?